-- A. The Commissioner shall issue a letter of approval for those health care institutions which meet the requirements under items D, E, or F of Section 4 of this regulation.
+- A. The Commissioner shall issue a letter of approval for those health care institutions which meet the requirements under items D, E, or F of Section 5 of this regulation.
 Applicants not meeting the requirements shall be denied. - B. A letter of approval or denial from the Commissioner shall be remitted to the applicant and a copy sent to the Colorado Department of Public Health and Environment.
 A letter of denial shall state all reasons for the denial.
 The letter of approval, at a minimum, will include the following information: - 1.
-The name and address of each health care institution and each health care institution location to whom the letter of approval is issued; - 2.
-The form of financial responsibility approved by the Commissioner for use by the health care institution of either surety bond, cash or cash equivalent, other security, or plan of self-insurance: - 3.
-A statement of compliance with at least the minimum mandated coverage amounts as specified in § 13-64-301 (1)(b), C.R.S.; - 4.
-A determined effective and expiration date for the letter of approval; - A statement that the type of financial responsibility provided by the approved plan of operation is limited to medical malpractice liability coverage; and - 6.
+The name and address of each health care institution to whom the letter of approval is issued; - The form of financial responsibility approved by the Commissioner for use by the health care institution of either surety bond, cash or cash equivalent, other security, or plan of selfinsurance; - 3.
+A statement of compliance § 13-64-301 C.R.S.; - 4.
+A determined effective and expiration date for the letter of approval; - 5.
+A statement that the type of financial responsibility provided by the approved plan of operation is limited to medical malpractice liability coverage; and - 6.
 A statement that the renewal submission for review by the Division of Insurance of the applicant's plan of self-insurance is due 60 days prior to the expiration date of the approval. - C. The Commissioner shall notify the applicant within 30 days of receipt of the application if any additional information is required and shall specify such additional information.

-Section 6 Changes
+Section 7 Plan Changes